 “We just had a great team,” Fernandez told journalist Patrick Hickey Jr. in a 2006 interview, when he was honored at the Hawaiian Night held by the Mets’ Class A affiliate, the Brooklyn Cyclones.
 “People thought we were cocky because we just beat everyone.
 We just played well as a team.
 I wish that whole team could have stayed together just a little bit longer.
 That would have been nice.”

 Fernandez was an All-Star again in 1987, picking up the save for Lee Smith as the NL won 2-0 in 13 innings.
 He finished with only 12 wins, however, and his 3.81 ERA was unusually high for him.
 Again The White Rat’s Cardinals came out ahead in September.
 In 1988, the Mets won the NL East; Fernandez was a hard-luck 12-10 with a 3.03 ERA.
-In the playoffs against the Dodgers, he gave up six runs in four innings in Game Five.
+In the playoffs against the Dodgers, he gave up six runs in four-plus innings in Game Five, and the Mets lost the series.
 That year also featured work with sports hypnotherapist Peter Siegel, who incorporated heavy metal music – which Sid loved – to get him in “The Zone.”